nora75/markdowntable/README.md

     :ToTable mappping is deleted and change to this command mapping when this command added.
     Mapping is deleted but,:ToTable command is available.
     This command is implemented after :UnTable command.

++ Delete empty cell automatically

+    Delete empty cell such as '|  |' in all table commands automatically.
+    All table commands - :ToTable,:ToTableAll,:UnTable(,:ToggleTable).

 + Movement mapping for table